vivekjuneja/docker_registry_cli/README.md

 Docker Registry CLI - Currently ONLY Supports the Search capability via Catalog API in the new version of Docker Registry v2.

+Features :-

+1. List all the repos available on Registry
+2. Search repo name
+3. Supports HTTPS and Basic Auth enabled Docker Registry

+Coming soon :-

+1. Docker Registry Web UI for performing Search (available in the branch release as of now)

 To use, run the latest Docker Registry Distribution from https://github.com/docker/distribution.
 The CLI uses the Catalog API available through /v2/_catalog in the new development version of Docker Registry.

 **Usage:-**